nburgdorfer/sample_website/about/index.md

 comments: false
 ---

 <center>Hi, I'm Nathaniel.
 I am a software developer and a Machine Learning Masters student at Stevens Institute of Technology.
-I am very pasionate about a lot of things, but I just listed a few here that I feel fall in line with my career interests.
-I also love coffee and am alays open to grab a cup and chat about almost anything.
+I am very passionate about a lot of things, but I just listed a few here that I feel fall in line with my career interests.
+I also love coffee and am always open to grab a cup and chat about almost anything.
 I enjoy reading papers, working on challenging problems, and building cool things and I am driven to learn all that I can.
 Thank you so much and I hope you enjoy browsing my webpage and learning more about me.</center>

 <center><a href="../assets/files/resume.pdf" target="_blank" class="btn">Resume</a></center>